Mardi Himal ridge above the cloud line

 5 – 7

-This is the standard 7-day Mardi Himal itinerary we run with mixed groups from Pokhara, paced for first-time Himalayan trekkers.
+This is the full classic Mardi Himal route from Pokhara, the same named trail stops we walk with every group, laid out here at a comfortable pace for first-time Himalayan trekkers.
 Times are honest ranges based on a moderate group walking with a guide.
 Stronger walkers finish each day faster; we never rush a slower walker on a ridge day.

 1. Day 1